-- material to address the requirements and issues raised previously by First Nations in the WRP area.
-On this basis, the Authority has determined that the Indigenous values and uses content of the proposed WRP is consistent with the Basin Plan. - 53.
+- 52. Consequently, and despite the MLDRIN advice suggesting Part 14 requirements have not been met, and on the basis that the proposed WRP contains sufficient material to address the requirements and issues raised previously by First Nations in the WRP area, the Authority has determined that the Indigenous values and uses content of the proposed WRP is consistent with the Basin Plan. - 53.
 While the proposed WRP meets requirements, the Authority recognises that more work is needed by NSW to build a stronger relationship with First Nations and to bring consideration of First Nations' concerns more fully into the NSW water planning and management framework. - 54.
-In addition to commitments to seek further consultation with those Nations where Nation Consultation Reports could not be incorporated into the proposed WRP, the proposed WRP also commits NSW to further consultation with First Nations people of the WRP area over the coming 12 months to resolve any outstanding concerns in relation to the Indigenous values and uses requirements.
-Given the concerns raised by MLDRIN, the Authority strongly encourages NSW to make full use of this 12 month commitment to engage with the First Nations people of the WRP area in a culturally appropriate way. - 55.
-The Authority strongly encourages NSW to adoPt the engagement principles of Free, Prior and Informed Consent (FPIC) and the Akwé:Kon Guidelines.
+In addition to commitments to seek further consultation with those Nations where Nation Consultation Reports could not be incorporated into the proposed WRP, the proposed WRP also commits NSW to further consultation with First Nations people of the WRP area over the coming 12 months to resolve any outstanding concerns in relation to the Indigenous values and uses requirements. - 55.
+The Authority strongly encourages NSW to adopt the engagement principles of Free, Prior and Informed Consent (FPIC) and the Akwé:Kon Guidelines.
 These frameworks ensure that Traditional Owners are engaged in an appropriate manner.
 This includes providing adequate information about the consent process, appropriate time and information.